×

 What do expats in San Fernando appreciate most about the local culture?

 "Expats in San Fernando often appreciate the warm and friendly nature of the locals, who are known for their hospitality and willingness to help newcomers feel at home.
 They also enjoy the vibrant and diverse culture, which is a blend of African, Indian, European, and indigenous influences.
 This is reflected in the music, dance, festivals, and especially the food, which is a unique fusion of flavors from around the world.
 Expats also appreciate the laid-back lifestyle and slower pace of life, which is a refreshing change from the hustle and bustle of many Western cities.
-The natural beauty of the island, with its stunning beaches, lush rainforests, and diverse wildlife, is another aspect of life in Trinidad & Tobago that expats greatly appreciate," commented one expat who made the move to San Fernando.
+The natural beauty of the island, with its stunning beaches, lush rainforests, and diverse wildlife, is another aspect of life in Trinidad & Tobago that expats greatly appreciate," remarked one expat living in San Fernando, Trinidad & Tobago.

 What do expats find most challenging?